TERITORI/teritori-dapp/CONTRIBUTING.md

 TODO: explain why the CI is here, how merge queue works, merge requirements, when to add new ci tasks

+### Deployments

+TODO: explain how backend and apps (web, mobile and desktop) are deployed

 ### Multi-chain

 TODO: talk about networks, how to use them, network object ids